Gaslighting VS Lying: 7 Differences You Should Understand

 What Is Lying?

 Who would have thought lying could get so complicated?
-Right away you also notice a person can lie by omission (withholding the truth) or commission (making a false statement).
-Needless to say, lying or dishonesty is a part of human nature.
+You also notice a person can lie by omission (withholding the truth) or commission (making a false statement).
+Lying or dishonesty is a part of human nature.

-In fact, humans tell lies from as early as childhood, usually to get out of trouble and not to deceive.
+Humans tell lies from as early as childhood, usually to get out of trouble and not to deceive.
 Children don’t know they’re being dishonest until a parent or teacher calls out the behavior.
-Fibbing continues into adulthood and throughout a person’s lifetime, even though some people lie more frequently than others.
+Fibbing continues into adulthood and throughout a person’s lifetime, even though some lie more frequently than others.

 gaslighting vs lying reddit | gaslighting vs lampshading | gaslighting vs manipulation